Noncompaction cardiomyopathy

 Noncompaction cardiomyopathy (NCC) is a rare congenital disease of heart muscle that affects both children and adults.
 It results from abnormal prenatal development of heart muscle.

 During development, the majority of the heart muscle is a sponge-like meshwork of interwoven myocardial fibers.
 As normal development progresses, these trabeculated structures undergo significant compaction that transforms them from spongy to solid.
 This process is particularly apparent in the ventricles, and particularly so in the left ventricle.
 Noncompaction cardiomyopathy results when there is failure of this process of compaction.
 Because the consequence of non-compaction is particularly evident in the left ventricle, the condition is also called left ventricular noncompaction.
 Other hypotheses and models have been proposed, none of which is as widely accepted as the noncompaction model.

 Symptoms range greatly in severity.
 Most are a result of a poor pumping performance by the heart.
 The disease can be associated with other problems with the heart and the body.

 Signs and symptoms

 Subjects' symptoms from non-compaction cardiomyopathy range widely.
 It is possible to be diagnosed with the condition, yet not to have any of the symptoms associated with heart disease.
-Likewise it's possible to have severe heart failure, even though the condition is present from birth, which may only manifest itself later in life.
+Likewise it is possible to have severe congestive heart failure, even though the condition is present from birth, which may only manifest itself later in life.
 Differences in symptoms between adults and children are also prevalent with adults more likely to have heart failure and children from depression of systolic function.

 Common symptoms associated with a reduced pumping performance of the heart include: